macklab/hippcircuit/magetbrain/README.md

 ## MAGeTbrain on Niagara
 The CobraLab has graciously given us access to their software stack on Niagara.
-This makes our job
+If your Compute Canada account is associated with the mmack group, you will have access.
+# w
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyOTI4NTAyXX0=
+eyJoaXN0b3J5IjpbLTYwOTIzMjk0OF19
 -->